ba-inmoment/terraform_advanced_training/solution/sentinel/lab33-sentinel-testing.md

 - __tfplan__ is a frequently used import in policies since it provides details about planned changes.
 Later in this lab we will go over how you can determine what information is available to your policy from the import.
 - __tfplan.resource_changes__ is a collection with the resource address as the key and a resource change object as the value.
-- We are iterating over each of the resource change objects in the collection and using the filter function to filter out change objects whose type is aws_s3_bucket.
+- We are iterating over each of the resource change objects in the collection and using the filter function to filter out change objects whose type is `aws_s3_bucket`.
 - The type name matches the resource block we would define in a .tf file to manage S3 buckets.

 A policy can be broken down into a set of rules.
 Breaking down a policy into rules can make it more understandable and aids with testing.
 Lets create our first rule which enforces that required tags are provided.
-Add the following block under the commented line # Rule to require "department" and "environment" tags
+Add the following block under the commented line `# Rule to require "department" and "environment" tags`

 ```ruby
 required_tags = ["department", "environment"]